 All U.S. citizens and eligible noncitizens* receiving financial aid must reapply annually in order to continue to be considered for assistance.
 Domestic students who have not previously received financial aid are welcome to apply as well.

-Unless the Office of Financial Aid informs you otherwise, application requirements are as follows: 1) CSS PROFILE
+Unless the Office of Financial Aid informs you otherwise, the requirements for students applying for Colgate aid are as follows: 1) CSS PROFILE

 The CSS PROFILE should be completed and submitted online at www.collegeboard.com/profile